dominicprior/chirpy-experiment/README.md

 Resolving dependencies...
 ```

-but didn't seem to edit Gemfile.lock (maybe because we are running Linux via WSL)
+but it didn't seem to edit Gemfile.lock (maybe because we are running Linux via WSL).

 # Chirpy Starter